Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks

-Ultimately, the goal of multi-task pre-training is to learn a first-layer representation that generalizes to downstream tasks, in the sense that we can easily train a new classifier on top of the first layer in order to achieve small task-specific loss.
-To this end, our goal is minimize the following multi-task loss function
+as the population loss on $\mathcal{D}_i$ and empirical loss on a finite dataset $\hat{\mathcal{D}}_i$ drawn from $\mathcal{D}_i$, respectively.
+Ultimately, the goal of multi-task pretraining is to learn a first-layer representation that generalizes to downstream tasks, in the sense that we can easily train a new classifier on top of the first layer in order to achieve small task-specific loss.
+To this end, we consider optimizing the following multi-task objective: